JayC-SF/comp371-project/README.md

    ![Error 1](README/error1.png)

 5. To fix this, look in your Solution Explorer on your right.
-Right-click `Solution 'fProject' > Properties`
+Right-click `Solution 'fProject' (9 of 9 projects) > Properties`
 6. Select `Single Startup Project` and switch from `ALL_BUILD` to `fProject`.
 Select Apply and Ok

    ![Solution1](README/solution1.png)